more enjoyable. Not interested in history? Don't worry, you can jump past to find out

 Florence Accademia Gallery Tour and Statue of David

-Accademia Gallery Florence opens at 08:15 am and closes 06:50 pm from Tuesday to Sunday.
+Accademia Gallery Florence opens at 08:15 am and closes at 06:50 pm from Tuesday to Sunday.
 Don’t make the mistake of planning your visit on Monday.

 Best Time to Visit: